Towards computing the rational homology and assembly maps of generalised Thompson groups: The connectivity of the truncated Stein complex

+As in \cite{confranbri}, \cite{fluch++}, one can define a height-function for each $B\in L^p(A)$ as follows: For every $i=2,...,s$, let $c_i$ be the number of leaves in $B$ whose descendants in $A$ have length $i$ and put

-Now let $B\in L^p(A)\setminus L^p_0(A)$ and consider its descending link $\text{lk}^p\downarrow(B)$ with respect to the height function $\bar h$, but now truncating above $p$.
+Now let $B\in L^p(A)\setminus L^p_0(A)$ and consider its descending link $\text{lk}^p\downarrow(B)$ in $L_p(A)$ with respect to the height function $h$, but now truncating the basis of less thatn $p$ elements $p$.
 We claim that this link is $(n-1)$-connected.
 Using Morse theory (see \cite[Lemma 3.1]{fluch++}) this will yield the result.
 We have

 where

 is the truncated downlink, and

 is the uplink (truncation does not affect the uplink).